Buyer Persona of Dental Services

 - Are there physical barriers or competitors that would prevent certain segments from choosing your practice?

-your dental practice … and where to target your dental marketing.
+A myriad of questions like these must be answered to determine how you operate your dental practice … and where to target your dental marketing.

 There will be segments surrounding your practice that include prospects that you would deem ideal and some that you won’t want to cater to.
 As a business owner, you must identify your ideal targets and understand precisely what they want from a dental service provider.
 Create your ideal patient profile based on your CORE patient personas and demographics in order to make the right decisions about the products and services you offer.